Home >> Fields, electrostatic fields 1

 The quantity ε is called the permittivity.
 It has a value depending on the medium surrounding the charges.

-The symbol εo (epsilon nought) is used to describe the permittivity of free space, ie a vacuum.
+The symbol εo (epsilon nought) is used to describe the permittivity of free space,

 The value of εo can be found from 'Maxwell's equations'.
 The result includes another constant μo (mu nought).